thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 ---

-I recently released [UpscalerJS](https://upscaler.ai), a tool for increasing image resolution in your browser.
+I recently released [UpscalerJS](https://upscaler.ai), a tool for increasing image resolution ("image super resolution") in your browser.

-What is image resolution?
+Why would you want to do super resolution?
+How does it work?
+And how does it work in Javascript?
+We'll cover all of that How does Super Resolution work?
+Why would

 > * Overview of article / intro / what article is about / what it is not about.
 Talk about the GAN solution and how this is mostly about JS.